The DIY Guide to Finishing a Table Top

 Table legs — especially shaped legs — are almost impossible to coat smoothly with a brush.
 So instead, hang them from the ceiling with wire and spray them.

-Wipe on the final coats
+Wipe on the Final Coats

-Wet-sanding leaves the surface perfectly smooth but dull.
+- Wet-sanding leaves the surface perfectly smooth but dull.
 To restore the shine, apply two coats of wipe-on polyurethane (available in gloss, semigloss and satin).
 Wiping results in a very thin, fast-drying coat, so flaws like dust nubs or sags are less likely.

-Tabletop finishing: Coat the underside
+Coat the Underside

-Wood absorbs moisture from the air, shrinking and swelling with changes in humidity.
+- Wood absorbs moisture from the air, shrinking and swelling with changes in humidity.
 Polyurethane (or any coating) slows that absorption.
 So if you coat only the topside, the unfinished underside will shrink or swell at a different rate.
 That means a warped table.
 But one coat on the underside will stabilize the tabletop.

-All you need for routine cleaning and care of your table is a damp cloth.
+- All you need for routine cleaning and care of your table is a damp cloth.
 When normal wear eventually dulls the finish, you can renew it in just a few minutes with another coat of wipe-on poly.
 But if you've ever used furniture wax or polish, a fresh coat of poly may not stick.

-The end grain of wood soaks up finishes and often turns much darker than the face grain.
+- The end grain of wood soaks up finishes and often turns much darker than the face grain.
 Check for this on your test block.
 If you get an ugly result, pretreat the end grain with a dose of finish that will limit absorption (wood conditioner, sanding sealer, shellac or polyurethane thinned 50 percent).
 Apply the treatment with an artist's brush and be careful not to slop onto the face grain.